-The OTH\MINTPC subroutine calculates the consumption of energy for mining metals and minerals, which constitute all other mining sub-sectors.
+The OTH_MINTPC subroutine calculates the consumption of energy for mining metals and minerals, which constitute all other mining subsectors.
 As in the COALTPC subroutine, energy usage for grinding equipment used in this sector is evolved parallel to grinding equipment in the cement industry.
-In addition, like the COALTPC subroutine, the distinction between surface and sub-surface mining is made, which governs a large portion of energy consumption patterns in this industry.
+In addition, like the COALTPC subroutine, the distinction between surface and subsurface mining is made, which governs a large portion of energy consumption patterns in this industry.

-The amount of fuel (f) demanded by the Other Mining (Metals & Minerals) industry in year (y) is calculated as follows:
+The amount of fuel (f) demanded by the other mining (metals and minerals) industry in year (y) is calculated as follows:

-$$Q{f,v} = OTHMN_v UEC{f,v} \tag{165}$$
+$$Q{f,y} = OTHMN_y UEC{f,y}$$ (165)

-where OTHMN represents the value of metals and non-metals mining production, supplied by the Macroeconomic Activity Module(MAM).
+where OTHMN represents the value of metals and non-metals mining production, supplied by the Macroeconomic Activity Module (MAM).
 The IDM calculates this quantity for each of the four census regions.
 The UEC changes from year to year according to the value of the TPC, as follows: